Code-Institute-Submissions/premierleague/README.md

 The dashboard was again tested right before the project was deployed to ensure any issues were rectified or listed before the site went live.

-Further tests took place after the site was depployed.
+Further tests took place after the site was deployed.

 **Desktop Browsers Tested:**
 ```